Thursday, April 9, 2026

 6. Biological Assumptions & Mathematical Basis for Predation Pressure

-Although precise biomass data do not exist for many Indiana rivers and creeks, several well‑supported biological inputs can model the scale of predation occurring today.
-Average Otter Consumption
+Although precise biomass data may not exist for many Indiana rivers and creeks, several well‑supported biological inputs can model the scale of predation occurring today.

 • 16‑lb average otter